shchuka555/vancouver_business_licence_analysis/README.md

 ## Questions_to_answer
 - **Q1 Are there any trends/seasonalities in the time when licences were issued?**
 - **21 Are there any trends/seasonalities in the number of issued licences for each license year?**
-- **Q3 Are there relationships between number of licences for each license years **
+- **Q3 Are there relationships between changes in number of issued licenses and measurements of economy? **

-## Hypothesis
-- **1 Self-development books are one of the top-seller genres.**
-- **2 Bestseller books tend to have higher ratings.**
-- **3 Rating is a big purchasing factor for customers nowadays because many people check reviews before buying goods and services.
-For example, restaurants, online shopping and Airbnb.**

 ## Analysis

-# part1 Plotting number of licences issued everyday vs different time spans.
+## part1 Plotting number of licences issued everyday vs different time spans.

 #### In this part, I will take a narrow down approach